 The best shoes for neutral pronation are neutral shoes.
 These shoes can encourage a more natural foot motion and help keep the body properly aligned for an efficient running.
 Neutral runners may also choose to wear minimalist shoes.

 2. Supination (also known as Underpronation)

 Supination occurs when the outer side of your heel touches the ground at an increased angle transferring your body weight to the outside of your foot.
 The supinated foot motion has little to no inward roll so shock can radiate through your lower leg.
 Your weight stays on the outside of your foot transferring pressure to your smaller toes during the toe off phase.

 What are the best shoes for supination?

-Those who supinate may choose to wear any shoes but the supinated foot motion is rigid during different phases of the gait cycle so it needs a flexible shoe for shock reduction.
+Those who supinate may choose to wear any cushioned shoes.
+But the supinated foot motion is rigid during different phases of the gait cycle so it needs a flexible shoe for shock reduction.
 Having said that, neutral shoes are best for the feet that can’t flex very well because they are bendy and are excellent in absorbing shock.
 Therefore, a well-cushioned neutral shoe is best for supination.

 Overpronation occurs when the outside of your heel touches the ground during heel strike.
 Your foot rolls inward excessively transferring your body weight through the inner edge of your foot.
 Your weight stays there until the toe off phase where your big toe and second toe will be made to bear your weight almost completely (with very little emphasis on the smaller toes) when pushing off to complete your step.